Dtech-Dbug/Dtech-Dbug/README.md

-### Hi there 👋
+### Hi there, This Is Dwaipayan Chakraborty.
+Currently, a 3rd Year B.tech Undergrad.👋

 <!--
 **Dtech-Dbug/Dtech-Dbug** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started:-->

+- 🧙‍♂️Dtech-Dbug is my alter ego.
-- 🔭 I’m currently working on ...
+- 🔭 Dtech-Dbug currently working on Covigency.
-- 🌱 I’m currently learning ...
+- 🌱 Dtech-Dbug is currently learning MERN Stack.
-- 👯 I’m looking to collaborate on ...
+- 👯 Dtech-Dbug looking to collaborate on Exciting Projects/ Startup oppurtunities.
-- 🤔 I’m looking for help with ...
+- 🤔 Dtech-Dbug is looking for help with 'How to write a proper Bio'.
-- 💬 Ask me about ...
+- 💬 Ask Dtech-Dbug about: Anything.
+Dtech-Dubg would love to hit off a decent converstation.
-- 📫 How to reach me: ...
+- 📫 How to reach Dtech-Dbug: Twitter, LinkedIn Convininetly.
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Developers don't compete for the 1st position.
+They compete for the 0th position.
--->